maggie202506/cudy-docs-aibot/docs/glossary/switch.md

 ??? glossary-item "Access Port"
     A switch port configured to carry traffic for a single VLAN, typically used to connect end devices such as PCs or IP phones.

-??? glossary-item "ACL (Access Control List)"
+??? glossary-item "ACL"
-    A set of rules applied on a switch to permit or deny traffic based on criteria such as source/destination IP address, MAC address, or protocol type.
+    (Access Control List) A set of rules applied on a switch to permit or deny traffic based on criteria such as source/destination IP address, MAC address, or protocol type.

-??? glossary-item "ARP (Address Resolution Protocol)"
+??? glossary-item "ARP"
-    A protocol used to map an IP address to a corresponding MAC address within a local broadcast domain.
+    (Address Resolution Protocol) A protocol used to map an IP address to a corresponding MAC address within a local broadcast domain.

 ??? glossary-item "Auto-Negotiation"
     A mechanism that allows Ethernet devices to automatically determine and configure the optimal speed and duplex mode for a link.